sergei202/okcoders-module4/week1/homework.md

 - Don't forget to `npm install mongoose`
 - This is server-side ONLY, no Angular, no browser
 - If something doesn't make sense, ASK QUESTIONS!

+## Part 3

+Add Part 1 and Part 2 together:  Create an Mongoose program with express routes.

+NOTE: This wasn't assigned, it was an in-class example.